hackclub/hackclub/workshops/pcb_level_2/README.md

 ![](44.png)

-Turned out, the part of the ground plane that connected to this GND pin was disconnected from the rest.
-[2](#2)
+Turned out, the part of the ground plane that connected to this GND pin was disconnected from the rest [^2].

+![](45.png)

 The ground plane island highlighted another issue with this design.
 If you follow the current flow from the USB port to the bottom plane, it turns out the whole thing relies on one .3mm connection under the clock.
-![](45.png)

 Fortunately, there's an easy solution: double click the ground plane to open properties and change clearance and minimum width to .3mm.